MicrosoftDocs/Viva/WorkplaceAnalytics/Use/faq.md

 ##### Q7.
 What happens with users who were not assigned a Workplace Analytics license?
 Are they ignored?

 A7.
 No, they are not ignored.
 Employees in your organization who are not licensed for analysis but might collaborate with your measured employees, through meetings, email, unscheduled calls, or instant messages, are called *internal collaborators*.
-These employees are not measured and no data is extracted from them, nor is any of their data processed.
+These employees are not measured and their data is not processed.
+An exception is if they schedule a meeting with a measured employee, that meeting (and their participation) is processed.
 For more information, see [Origin of data counts](office-365-data.md#origin-of-data-counts).

 ### Organizational data